-- Graduated discount: For each year of accident-free driving or safe driving a discount is given.
-For instance, the insurer gives a two percent discount for two years of safe driving and the discount goes up gradually until after ten years of keeping a clean record the driver gets 20 percent off.
+- Graduated discount: You get a discount for each year of accident-free driving or safe driving.
+For instance, the insurer gives a 2 percent discount for two years of safe driving and the discount goes up gradually until after 10 years of keeping a clean record the driver gets 20 percent off.

 Your state may require companies to offer a discount

 Some states require car insurance companies give a specific discount if a driver meets certain criteria.
 For example:

 - California – The state defines a good driver as a person who has been licensed for at least three consecutive years and has no more than one point on his or her driving record.
 The Golden State’s laws require that a good driver’s insurance rates must be at least 20 percent lower than what a non-good driver's rates would be at the same insurance company.